kkemple/talks.browserify-marionette/readme.md

 # Browserify + Marionette = <3

 This is a presentation application built with Browserify and Marionette.
-You can view the annotated source at [http://github.io/kkemple/talks.browserify-marionette/readme.html](http://github.io/kkemple/talks.browserify-marionette/readme.html)
+You can view the annotated source at [http://kkemple.github.io/talks.browserify-marionette/readme.html](http://kkemple.github.io/talks.browserify-marionette/readme.html)

-The actual slides for the presentation can be viewed at [http://github.io/kkemple/slides.browserify-marionette](http://github.io/kkemple/slides.browserify-marionette)
+The actual slides for the presentation can be viewed at [http://kkemple.github.io/slides.browserify-marionette](http://kkemple.github.io/slides.browserify-marionette)

-### Overview
+### Talk Overview

+- Follow Along - List of talk resources

+- What Is Browserify - Quick Explaination

 - Why use Browserify?
     - CommonJS Style Modules